openscenegraph/OpenSceneGraph/src/osgPlugins/dae/README.txt

   COLLADA_DEBUG_LIBS = yes

-  Note, Collda svn trunk currently defaults to debug build.
+  Note, Collada svn trunk currently defaults to debug build.

 The above env vars can also be setup in your own custom Make/depdendencies file (copy this and point to the locally modified copy using the env var OSG_DEPENDCIES so the the OSG's build system can find